The Rise of Grocery Delivery amidst E-Commerce Giants

 Online food-delivery platforms such as Amazon Fresh operate off a shorter supply chain and can therefore offer customers same-day delivery options.
-Prime members especially have the additional option of collecting their items within as little as 30-minutes
+Prime members especially have the additional option of collecting their items within as little as 30-minutes.

 With supermarkets and grocery stores offering home delivery, the supply chain process is elongated compared to that of e-commerce platforms.
 This could, therefore, negatively affect the door-to-door delivery time.
 Consumers desire fast delivery, especially when it comes to food products, so this is a large factor that needs to be considered in the strategic approach for the client.

-Delivery on the Amazon Fresh platform is free for Prime members and free for orders over the local free shipping threshold before tax for regular Fresh customers
+Delivery on the Amazon Fresh platform is free for Prime members and free for orders over the local free shipping threshold before tax for regular Fresh customers.

 Supermarkets and grocery stores are more limited with regards to their capabilities for getting products to customers.
-The high demand for delivery slots but small delivery networks compared to those used by e-commerce platforms results in customers turning to other brands or begrudgingly traveling in-store to shop or pick-up their pre-packaged items (lower customer satisfaction).
+The high demand for delivery slots but small delivery networks compared to those used by e-commerce platforms results in customers turning to other brands or begrudgingly travelling in-store to shop or pick-up their pre-packaged items (lower customer satisfaction).

 Amazon Fresh has an extensive network of Amazon-owned warehouses and external partnerships with chains such as Morrison’s.
-This allows the service to have sufficient access to a wide selection of products to fulfill consumer demand.
+This allows the service to have sufficient access to a wide selection of products to fulfil consumer demand.

 The average supermarket’s store capacity only holds a day’s worth of fresh products .
 This may present difficulties for supermarkets in matching the competitiveness of an online platform's product selection and availability to meet consumer demand.